Vitamin K Intake Needs

 For carriers of the high-demand variant pattern, "eat your greens" alone may not cover the calcium-management work K2 specifically handles.
 Which VKORC1 variant you carry decides whether dietary K1 alone is sufficient or whether K2-rich foods or supplementation belong in the rotation.

 Vitamin K Intake Needs is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the micronutrients and strategic supplementation spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the micronutrients and strategic supplementation spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →